 - Le Jardinier, vegetable focused restaurant by Joël Robuchon alumni in the Miami Design District.

 - Los Felix, Mexican seafood and tacos in Coconut Grove.

 - Stubborn Seed, American tasting-menu focused restaurant by a Top Chef winner in South Beach.

 - The Surf Club Restaurant, American comfort food from Thomas Keller in Surfside.

 Miami also had 19 restaurants receive a Bib Gourmand award including: Bachour, Chug’s Diner, Doya, El Turco, Ghee Indian Kitchen, Hometown Barbecue, Itamae, Krus Kitchen, La Natural, Lung Yai Thai Tapas, Mandolin Aegean Bistro, Michael’s Genuine Food & Drink, Phuc Yea, Red Rooster Overtown, Sanguich de Miami, Tinga y Cafe, Zak the Baker, and Zitz Sum.

 This newest Michelin Guide is in partnership with Visit Florida, the state’s official tourism board and marks the fifth destination in the United States for the prestigious restaurant rating system joining guides in New York City, Washington D.C., Chicago, and the state of California.

-In recent years, the guide has partnered with high-profile tourism boards in places like Australia and South Korea to bring the Michelin guide to their areas in order to increase tourism revenue.
-The Michelin Guide doesn’t disclose how much it is paid to bring inspectors to those market — price tags for the state have been reported to be well over seven figures, with Miami-Dade county paying $116,000 a year for the next three years to help offset the cost of producing of the guide — though the company has been candid in the past about its partnerships with those respective boards.
+In recent years, the guide has partnered with high-profile tourism boards in places like Australia and South Korea to bring the Michelin guide to their areas to increase tourism revenue.
+The Michelin Guide doesn’t disclose how much it is paid to bring inspectors to those markets — price tags for the state have been reported to be well over seven figures, with Miami-Dade County paying $116,000 a year for the next three years to help offset the cost of producing of the guide — though the company has been candid in the past about its partnerships with those respective boards.